For patients with metastatic EGFR T790M mutation-positive NSCLC, as detected by an FDA-approved test, at progression on or after TKI therapy

 There are no contraindications for TAGRISSO

-Cardiomyopathy occurred in 2.6% of the 1142 TAGRISSO-treated patients; 0.1% of cardiomyopathy cases were fatal.
-A decline in left ventricular ejection fraction (LVEF) ≥10% from baseline and to <50% LVEF occurred in 3.9% of 908 patients who had baseline and at least one follow-up LVEF assessment.
+Cardiomyopathy occurred in 3% of the 1479 TAGRISSO-treated patients; 0.1% of cardiomyopathy cases were fatal.
+A decline in left ventricular ejection fraction (LVEF) ≥10% from baseline and to <50% LVEF occurred in 3.2% of 1233 patients who had baseline and at least one follow-up LVEF assessment.
+In the ADAURA study, 1.5% (5/325) of TAGRISSO-treated patients experienced LVEF decreases ≥10% from baseline and a drop to <50%.
 Conduct cardiac monitoring, including assessment of LVEF at baseline and during treatment, in patients with cardiac risk factors.
 Assess LVEF in patients who develop relevant cardiac signs or symptoms during treatment.
 For symptomatic congestive heart failure, permanently discontinue TAGRISSO

 Verify pregnancy status of females of reproductive potential prior to initiating TAGRISSO.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TAGRISSO and for 6 weeks after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception for 4 months after the final dose